Phylogenetic aspects of serum albumin

 The results shows that CAA is an autosomal recessive disorder caused by the inheritance of abnormal albumin alleles from both parents.
 In the heterozygous state the single normal allele is sufficient to produce about half the normal amount of albumin, and those individuals generally have albumin concentrations close to the lower limit of the normal range (about 30-35 g/L).

-22 among the 24 different mutations identified in analbuminemic subjects, cause CAA at the homozygous state.
-They include 1 mutation in the start codon, 1 frame-shift/insertion, 6 frame-shift/deletions, 6 nonsense mutations, and 8 mutations affecting splicing.
+25 among the 27 different mutations identified in analbuminemic subjects, cause CAA at the homozygous state.
+They include 1 mutation in the start codon, 2 frame-shift/insertions, 6 frame-shift/deletions, 6 nonsense mutations, and 10 mutations affecting splicing.
 Compound heterozygosity for the remaining two molecular defects, a nonsense mutation and a splice site mutation with subsequent reading frame-shift, caused CAA in an Italian man (case #23 of the REGISTER).
 Thus, nonsense mutations, mutations affecting splicing, and frame-shift/deletions seem to be the most common causes of CAA.